-“I felt lost and alone and I felt like I failed because I didn’t know how common miscarriages were because we don’t talk about them.”Michelle Obama in her autobiography titled “Becoming”
+“I felt lost and alone and I felt like I failed because I didn’t know how common miscarriages were, because we don’t talk about them.”Michelle Obama in her autobiography titled “Becoming”

 “It turns out that even two committed go-getters with a deep love and robust work ethic can’t will themselves into being pregnant.”Michelle Obama in her autobiography titled “Becoming”

-I particularly love these quotes from America’s former first lady because for someone idolised by women all over the world it was an honest admission to a devastating but very common issue that affects women of reproductive age the world over; pregnancy loss.
+I particularly love these quotes from America’s former first lady.
+For someone idolised by women all over the world it was an honest admission to a devastating but very common issue.
+An issue that affects women of reproductive age the world over; pregnancy loss.

-What is Pregnancy Loss or a Miscarriage?
+What is A Miscarriage?

-Pregnancy loss could be described as the spontaneous termination of a pregnancy.
-If the demise of the baby occurs within the first 3 months to 20 weeks of life in the womb (or when it would have been considered as viable) it is termed an abortion or miscarriage whereas any loss from 20 weeks and above is considered a stillbirth.
+Pregnancy loss is the spontaneous termination of a pregnancy.
+If the demise of the baby occurs within the first 3 months to 20 weeks of life in the womb, (or when it would have been considered as viable) it is termed an abortion or miscarriage.
+However, a loss above 20 weeks is considered a stillbirth.